Tutorial 1 T-Test

 My output looks different

 Then provided you did everything else correctly, the most likely reason is that your data was saved with a version of Excel where a comma is used as a decimal separator (e.g., the Dutch version).
-The solutions for this is simple, use read.csv2:
+The solutions for this is simple, use read.csv2

-DF <- read.csv2("some-data-with-commas.csv")
+<- read.csv2("some-data-with-commas.csv") DF

 Common mistakes

-• Remember to include the file extension (e.g., “two-groups.csv”) when typing the file name.
+- Remember to include the file extension (e.g., “two-groups.csv”) when typing the file name.

-• You cannot read Excel files (.xls, .xlsx) with this function.
+- You cannot read Excel files (.xls, .xlsx) with this function.
 Instead, follow the guide here, or save your data as CSV.

-• Don’t open the CSV file with Excel.
+- Don’t open the CSV file with Excel.
 You don’t need Excel or Google Sheets or any other program besides R and RStudio.
 If you have saved your data as CSV, you can close Excel.

 The next step is to ensure categorical variables are read as factors.
-This will allow us to use generic functions like plot and summary in a more meaningful way.
+This will allow us to use generic functions like plot

-Why not just use character?
+Why not just use character

 summary(DF$Pesticide)